Divanshu-Bansal/ISS_workflows/README.md

 ## Availability

-- **Birds Eye View:** This chart shows the availability percentage for all the requests which are made to the service.
-The availabilty of the service will be impacted if it is returning https code 500.
+- **Birds Eye View:** Chart showing the availability percentage for all the different requests which are made to the service.
+The availabilty of the service will be impacted if `HTTP Status Code >= 500`.

 - **Overall Availability(%):** This billboard shows the overall availability of our service in the time selected.